semlette/nfc_in_flutter/README.md

 # versions
-I will endeavour to keep this up to date but it's not guaranteed Updated to use flutter 2.0 null safety
+I will endeavour to keep this up to date but it's not guaranteed.

+Updated to use flutter 2.0 null safety

 # nfc_in_flutter